-- Reports should be made to the Deputy DSL if it is regarding the Headteacher.
-St John's C of E VA First School creates an environment where staff are encouraged and feel confident to self-refer where they have found themselves in a situation. - The DSL will address unprofessional behaviour and support the individual to correct it at an early stage providing a responsive, sensitive, and proportionate handling of such concerns when they are raised. - Review and correct any deficits in the setting's safeguarding system.
+- Reports should be made to the DSL/Deputy DSL (or the Chair of Governors if it is regarding the DSL).
+St John's CEVA First School creates an environment where staff are encouraged and feel confident to self-refer where they have found themselves in a situation. - The DSL will address unprofessional behaviour and support the individual to correct it at an early stage providing a responsive, sensitive, and proportionate handling of such concerns when they are raised. - Review and correct any deficits in the setting's safeguarding system.

-2.9 Mental Health and Wellbeing.
+2.9 Mental health and wellbeing.

 (A flow diagram is available in Appendix B to illustrate this section)